SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 This target is interpreted to cover research about a) encouraging companies and sustainable practices/production, and b) encouraging companies reporting their sustainability information.

-The phrases search for companies of all sizes, i.e. they are not focused to large ones even though the target emphesises them.
+The phrases search for companies of all sizes, i.e. they are not focused to large ones even though the target emphasises them.
 Term `producers` is used as a synonym to companies/firms in order to broaden the search.
 It does, however, also bring some irrelevant results about e.g. ecological research.

 Reporting or publishing sustainability information in any form is considered relevant, as according to metadata for indicator 12.6.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-06-01.pdf the reporting does not have to be a designated "sustainability report".